rlowrance/tags/README.md

-# Analyze Tags in an Org-mode file
+# Analyze Tags in Org-mode Files

 ## Usage
 This Python command-line program reads one or more Emacs Org-mode files and prints a report on stdout saying which headlines mention which tags.

 The printed file is formatted as an Org-mode file.
 Typically I pipe it to a temporary file which I open in Emacs.

-My main use case for the command is around a large org-mode file I maintain.
+My main use case for the command is around a large Org-mode file I maintain.
 That file has most of my notes in it--it's a "one big text file" (OBTF).
 Each note begins with a header.
-Some of the headers have org-mode tags in them.
-In org-mode, a tag is sequence of characters written between colons, as in `:tag:` (which is one tag) and `:tag1:tag:` which are two tags.
+Some of the headers have Org-mode tags in them.
+In Org-mode, a tag is sequence of characters written between colons, as in `:tag:` (which is one tag) and `:tag1:tag2:` which are two tags.
 Org-mode expects tags to contains only alphabetic or numeric characters or the characters "@" or "_".
-My tags mostly reflect the topic in the node.
+My tags mostly reflect the topic in the note.

 I use this command to find misspelled tags.
 That works because the command prints tags in alphabetic order.